cardano-foundation/CIPs/CIP6/CIP6.md

 ```
 ## Backwards compatibility

 No fields are removed or changed in the current on chain metadata.
-The new field `extended` is optional and not necessary to parse for any entities that do not need additional information about a pool
+The new `ext...` fields are optional and not necessary to parse for any entities that do not need additional information about a pool

 ## Reference implementation